 Long grain rice will produce fluffy, separate grains.
 I don't recommend short grain or any glutenous types of rice.

-Add traditional ingredients like peas and carrots.
-In a skillet, lightly sauté fresh, diced carrots and frozen peas (about 1/2-1 cup) in a little butter and season with salt and pepper.
+Add traditional ingredients like peas and carrots or additional spices like oregano, cumin and chili powder.
+In a skillet, lightly sauté fresh, diced carrots and frozen peas (about ½-1 cup) in a little butter and season with salt and pepper.
 Cook until crisp-tender.
 Add to the finished rice dish for added color and flavor.
-You can also add some fresh corn if it’s in season.
+You can also add some fresh corn if it's in season.
 Frozen or canned corn works too.

 More Popular Side Dish Recipes